 With COVID-19 being a global reality, the ability to work from anywhere is suddenly a lot more valuable: we need to be more location independent.

-I've been a remote worker and an advocate of the sport for a while now.
-I'll try to share some of my personal insights to help you make the best of current times, and those ahead of us.
+Having been a remote worker and an advocate of the sport for a while now, I'll try to share some of my personal insights to help you make the best of current times, and those ahead.

 Working from anywhere might sound like a lot of fun, but it also requires a different way to look at your relationship with work.

-The following things are tactical necessities for me to win at remote working:
+The following things are my tactical necessities to win at remote working:

 - Morning ritual;